microsoft/FractalTensor/docs/primitive_types.md

 <p align="center">
 <img src="images/data_types.png" width=85%><br>
 Fig 1.
-The geometric view of two core collection types in XXX.
+The geometric view of two core collection types.
 </p>

-All types in XXX have parameters and structures expressed as a tree.
+All types in FractalTensor have parameters and structures expressed as a tree.
 Type expression receives type parameters and creates the type structure.

 ## Atomic data type